Pandemic habits: How to hang on to the good ones and get rid of the bad

 While performing a habit, Fogg said, you need to “reinforce the positive.”
 This can mean replacing critical self-talk with encouragement and celebration, he said.
 For example, if you’re unable to do as many pull-ups as you’d like, rather than beating yourself up, praise yourself for your form, effort and progress.

 You can also use rewards.
 In the case of the latter, the experts said, don’t put it off.
 “Habits form from immediate rewards,” Wood said.
 “So if you want to start exercising, for example, it’s not enough to treat yourself at the end of the week.
 Make sure the reward is something you experience as you do the behavior.”
-That might mean finding workouts you enjoy, or listening to podcasts or watching TV while doing them.
+That might mean finding workouts you enjoy, or even listening to podcasts or watching TV while doing them.

 Consider your circle